 “We have detected potential pricing errors in your Amazon.com product listings.
 We have deactivated the listings mentioned at the bottom of this message to prevent any negative customer experience.”

 Or, you see your “stranded inventory” page explode into this:

 The dreaded “High Pricing Error” is annoying, impossible to explain, and challenging to fix.
 That’s what this article is about.

 First of all, you’re not doing anything wrong.

 Amazon’s (insane) algorithm detects that your price may be mistakenly high, and deactivates the listing.
 Amazon asks you to “fix” your “error” on the “Fix Price Alerts” page.

-Ostensibly, they are trying to protect the customer from price gouging or a “negative experience, and you from your “error” by taking down your listing so you can price it competitively.
+Ostensibly, they are trying to protect the customer from price gouging or a “negative experience, ” and protect you from your “error” by taking down your listing so you can price it competitively.

 Honestly, its incredibly creepy and “Big Brother.”
 Why is Amazon telling us how to price the products we sell?